kev93/top-github-contributors-api-test/README.md

 Assuming that we have the project running already, we should go to:
 [http://localhost:8080/contributors](http://localhost:8080/contributors)

-If we want to know which users are one the TOP 100 contributors of Barcelona, sorting them by the number of repositories, then we can should add query params like:
+If we want to know which users are on the TOP 100 contributors of Barcelona, sorting them by the number of repositories, then we can should add query params like:
 [http://localhost:8080/contributors?city=barcelona&size=100&sort=repos&order=desc](http://localhost:8080/contributors?city=barcelona&size=100&sort=repos&order=desc)